Rehab 4 Addiction

 The goal of this treatment is to allow individuals to safely and effectively overcome the initial obstacles of withdrawal and then be able to continue on with their recovery journey.

-Meetings with medical professionals are designed to ensure that this is achieved and that an individual’s progress is safe.
+Meetings with medical professionals in the West Midlands are designed to ensure that this is achieved and that an individual’s progress is safe.

-While providing individuals with the ability to continue working and seeing their family, home detox also provides the benefit of being a cheaper alternative to residential rehab.
+While providing individuals with the ability to continue working and seeing their family,home detox procedure also provides the benefit of being a cheaper alternative to residential alcohol & drug rehab.

 Due to the lack of supervision, this method of treatment is only suitable for those who consume relatively low amounts of a substance and are not likely to be at serious risk by their withdrawal.

-For example, home detox is only suitable for individuals who consume less than 30 units of alcohol per day.
+For example, a home detox procedure will only be suitable for individuals who consume less than 30 units of alcohol per day.
+Any more than this will need the treatment of a monitored alcohol detox clinic for the sake of safety.

 Alternatively, individuals have the option of self-detox, which is completely free.